Blog/seo/What’s the Easiest Way to Add Organisation Schema?

 Step 1: Generate the JSON-LD Code

-Select “Organisation” and enter your details, business name, URL, logo, and contact information.
+Use tools like Google’s Structured Data Markup Helper or Merkle’s Schema Generator.
+Choose “Organisation” and enter your brand details, including name, URL, logo, and contact information.

 Step 2: Copy the Generated Code